netless-io/flat-iOS/README.md

 2. Run ⌘R the app.

 # Disclaimer
+You may use Flat for commercial purposes but please note that we do not accept customizational

+commercial requirements and deployment supports.
+Nor do we offer customer supports for commercial

+usage.
+Please head to Flexible Classroom for such requirements.

 This project is only for learning and communication use, please comply with the laws and